 Impact

-OpenSSL’s CMS implementation does not properly verify the cipher algorithm and tag length fields in AuthEnvelopedData messages.
-An attacker can transmit a forged CMS message that specifies a non‑authenticated cipher or a shortened tag length.
-The library in this configuration will still decrypt the message and report success, yielding decryption capability for a legitimate recipient key or bypassing authenticity checks.
-The impact is that modified data can be processed as if it were genuine and that an attacker may recover the equivalent decryption key for a given recipient.
+OpenSSL’s CMS implementation fails to properly validate the cipher algorithm and tag length fields in AuthEnvelopedData messages, a classic example of CWE‑130 and CWE‑354, which concern inappropriate validation of cryptographic parameters and algorithm specifications.
+This flaw allows an attacker to forge a CMS message that specifies a non‑authenticated cipher or a shortened tag length.
+The library will still decrypt the message and report success, giving the attacker decryption capability for a legitimate recipient key or allowing an integrity bypass if the application trusts CMS_decrypt to reject modified content.

 Affected Systems

-The flaw affects the OpenSSL library.
-No specific product versions are listed by the CNA; therefore any OpenSSL installation that processes CMS data is potentially impacted.
+The vulnerability affects the OpenSSL library in any configuration that processes CMS data.
+No specific product versions are listed by the CNA; therefore any OpenSSL installation that implements the CMS API could be impacted.
+The FIPS modules are explicitly stated to be unaffected.

 Risk and Exploitability